Ferdinando Stanley, 5th Earl of Derby: Hesketh plot

 After his succession to his father's titles and estates, more reports of Roman Catholic plots on Ferdinando's behalf reached Burghley, particularly of a priest in Rome who had said of the new Earl of Derby that "though he were of no religion, should find friends to decide a nearer estate [to the throne]".
 English rebels who had fled overseas sent a man named Richard Hesketh to urge Ferdinando that he had a claim to the crown of England by right of his descent from Mary, Queen Dowager of France, the second surviving daughter of Henry VII and a younger sister of Henry VIII.
 The Heskeths had once been retainers of the Stanley family and were also family friends.
 This is why Richard Hesketh was chosen to approach Derby about the matter that has come to be known as "the Hesketh Plot".
 Ferdinando held two private meetings with Hesketh and then took him to London for further discussions with his mother, who had earlier been excluded from the Queen's court for allegedly plotting against Elizabeth.
 However, he finally dramatically rejected Hesketh's proposition with displays of scorn and indignation, even turning him over to Burghley.

 Hesketh was interrogated and later executed.
 However, Stanley, who had hoped that his display of loyalty to Elizabeth would be rewarded, was shut out of the case and was marginalised.
 He was dismayed when the position of Lord Chamberlain of Chester was given to Thomas Egerton rather than himself, complaining that he was "crossed in court and crossed in his country".

 Death

 His death was mysterious.
 A few months after the Hesketh affair, he was suddenly taken ill with a severe and violent sickness.
 Poisoning was suspected.
 It was claimed that Hesketh had threatened him that he would soon die if he did not accept his plans.
 He was said to have been poisoned by the Jesuits, his gentleman of horse being suspected of administering the poison.
 The historian John Stow recorded his illness in great detail.
 It has been suggested that poisonous mushrooms were used, others alleged arsenic.

 A contemporary note of the Earl's symptoms, the remedies he took, and the grounds for suspicion of witchcraft survive.
-He fell sick at Knowsley Hall but travelled to Lathom House where he took bezoar stone and allegedly, powdered unicorn's horn (difficult to source) as medicine.
+He fell sick at Knowsley Hall but travelled to Lathom House where he took bezoar stone and, allegedly, powdered unicorn's horn as medicine.
 He died on 16 April 1594.